 For Regular Submissions

-- Rattle does not accept work that has been previously published, in print or online (we do not consider self-publishing to personal blogs or Facebook as publication).
+Rattle does not accept work that has been previously published, in print or online (we do consider self-publishing to blogs, message boards, or Facebook as publication if it can be viewed publicly without login).

-- Simultaneous submissions are encouraged.
-If the work is accepted elsewhere, there’s no need to tell us.
+Simultaneous submissions are encouraged.
+If the work is accepted elsewhere, just add a note through Submittable, or, if you submitted in hard copy, call or email to let us know.
 We don’t publish anything without your signature, anyway; if another journal beats us to the punch, congratulations!

-- No multiple submissions.
-We usually reply fairly quickly, so wait until you’ve heard back from the first batch before sending another.
+No multiple submissions within a category.
+We usually reply fairly quickly, so wait until you’ve heard back from the first set before sending another to that category.

 We like poems of any length.
-Try to send several poems as opposed to a single piece, but no more than five or six at a time.
+Send up to four poems at a time.
 We’re looking for poems that move us, that might make us laugh or cry, or teach us something new.
 We like both free verse and traditional forms—we try to publish a representative mix of what we receive.
 We read a lot of poems, and only those that are unique, insightful, and musical stand out—regardless of style.
 Since our issues include about 70 pages of poetry, one of the main things we’re looking for is diversity; we have enough room to be eclectic, and we plan on using it.
 So while most magazines suggest reading their back issues to get a sense of what they like to publish, we’d suggest reading to get a sense of what we’re having trouble finding—if you notice a style or subject matter that we don’t seem to be publishing, send us that!

-Rattle publishes about 150 poems each year, and all of them come from unsolicited submissions.
+Rattle publishes about 200 poems each year, and almost all of them come from unsolicited submissions.
 Your submissions keep us going, and we always appreciate them.

 Name, Mailing Address, Phone Number, Email address